codurance/site/services/training/crafted-design.md

     * A unit testing framework
 * Be able to create projects, build source code and run test cases in their development environment

-In addition a distributed version control system such as Git is desirable
+In addition a distributed version control system such as Git is desirable.